dreasion/remote_video_camera-live_streaming-recording-django-opencv-raspberry_pi/README.md

         The built in login and logout feature provided by Django has been used for logging in and logging out.

-        Forms for signup (in signup.html) and login (in login) have been created in forms.py file
+        Forms for signup (in signup.html) and login (in login.html) have been created in forms.py file.